 Breathing is one of the simplest elements, yet the most overlooked thing when you want to upgrade your overall well-being.
 Yoga for insomnia practice involves many breathing techniques to sustain your journey towards a better life.

 Moreover, you witness improvement in other health issues as well that you might be suffering.
-Being consistent with your yogic practice helps you have an ideal physical and mental health that you have always desired for.
+Being consistent with your yogic practice helps you have the ideal physical and mental health that you have always desired for.

 Read More:- Top Sleep Yoga Asanas to make you Yawn